Caddox/Steamer/README.md

 **I copied the files like you said, but Steam still wants to download something.
 What did I do wrong?**

 Probably nothing.
-There are some files Steam will sometimes re-download when verifying the files (mostly *.exe files).
+There are some files Steam will sometimes re-download when going through the process of verifying the files (mostly *.exe files).
 Luckily, the assets of the game are often much larger than the *.exe itself.
 Additionally, the game may have updated since you downloaded it with Steamer, requiring Steam itself to update the game.
-In rare cases, you may have added a filter that removed an important depot.

 #

 **I noticed that a game I downloaded using Steamer and the same game I already had on my PC are different sizes.
 What's up with that?**

-When viewing a game, almost all the depots listed will be downloaded (excluding DLC's you don't own).
-If you missed a language with the language filter, you probably downloaded that languages depot unintentionally.
-This is something I am looking to fix.
+Steamer will try to only download depots that meet your settings, but sometimes naughty game developers do not set a config in their depot.
+If a depot is encountered that does not have a language or target OS defined, it will default to being downloading.

+Normally, this isn't an issue.
+Sometimes, it is.

+Another potential reason: during testing, I noticed that interrupting the download and restarting it caused some files to balloon in size.
+I believe this has something to do with append mode.
+I will get a better look at this eventually.

 #

 **Can I use Steamer to update my games?**

 Theoretically, sure.
 It was not built with this in mind, however, so let me know if something goes wrong.

+#

+**Why are there so many games that I don't own showing up?**

+Steamer lists all the *apps* you own, not just games.
+This means that some rather odd things get included that may not show up normally on Steam.
+Technically, you still own those items.
+Feel free to ignore them.

 #